This post may contain affiliate links. For more information, please see our affiliate policy.

 Non-Food Donations for Food Banks

-Some food banks also accept and then distribute personal care and household items.
+Some food banks also accept and distribute hygiene products and household items.
 Many families cannot afford these items either, and they are not covered by SNAP benefits the way food is.
 There are many well-documented negative outcomes for children and adults alike when they cannot wear clean clothes or maintain personal hygiene (for example, school bullying or poor job interviews).

 The good news about personal care and household items is they don’t have an expiration date.
 Just confirm with your local food bank that they will accept these items.
 Even donating unused travel-size toiletries from hotels can help.